-It's hard to understand how my six-year-old son Jasper experiences the world.
-He does not have enough language to tell us.
-He was born too early, too fragile, and as a consequence, he has a complicated medical history, which includes neurological blindness.
+My son Jasper is six now but I used to carry him around in a toddler backpack.
+Even on rainy or snowy days, we'd suit up and head out into the woods to feel the textures of the bark of different trees.
+"Oh, hello, tree!"
+I would say enthusiastically, touching the soft peeling skin of the double trunked Birch.
+Sometimes I would watch from the side of my eye as he too would reach his little hand out and touch.
+It's hard to understand how Jasper experiences the world.
+He doesn't have enough language to tell us.
+He has a complicated medical history and multiple disabilities, which includes neurological blindness.
 Some with a similar condition have explained their visual experience as looking through a kaleidoscope or down the cylinder of a paper towel roll.
-We don't know what Jasper sees, but curiously, he finds pleasure in tilting his head and looking at the world sideways or even upside down.
+We don't know what he sees, but curiously, he finds pleasure in tilting his head and looking at the world sideways or even upside down.

 Lately, I've been thinking about our relationship with the natural world, Jasper’s and mine, how it is both a refuge and a barrier.
 How lake water surrenders with ripples to our reclining bodies or how the tree roots abruptly halt his wheelchair with an unforgiving thud, and we both stumble forward, the way the pines bend to the wind but don't break.
 This summer, we outfitted our car with an air mattress and went camping.
 Jasper delights in small enclosed spaces where the visual world is simpler, and he shivered with happiness, flapping his hands as we parked in a field and he bounced around on the "camping bed."